Gary Jules: Theater

 The playwright Stephen Adly Guirgis refers to Gary Jules in his play The Little Flower of East Orange.
-This show, directed by Philip Seymour Hoffman and starring Ellen Burstyn, premiered at the Public Theater in New York on April 6, 2008.
+This show, directed by Philip Seymour Hoffman and starring Ellen Burstyn, premiered at The Public Theater in New York on April 6, 2008.
 The songs "Goodnight Billie" and "Little Greenie" were featured in the production.
 Specifically, in Act 1, Scene 3, the character Nadine plays "Little Greenie" and says "Okay...One time, I was gonna kill myself, but then I played this Gary Jules song like twenty-seven times."
-In the acknowledgments section of the Faber & Faber, Inc. published version of the play, Guirgis writes, "SPECIAL THANKS TO GARY JULES FOR THE MUSIC."
+In the acknowledgments section of the Faber & Faber published version of the play, Guirgis thanks Jules for the music.